 Biota Aquariums guarantees the live arrival of your sustainably cultivated fish and corals and that they will continue to live for 30 days.
-Please be aware that fish are not covered by this policy if non Biota fish, plants corals or invertebrates are introduced.
 For more information see our guarantee policy.

 I live outside USA, can I order an aquarium?

 Biota Aquariums is excited that you are interested in owning a marine aquarium.
 Currently, the Biota Aquarium is only available in the USA.
 Please email us and let us know where you live as we hope to expand our distribution in the near future.

 A part of the equipment is not working, eg pump, light, what should I do?

 Please call us first for advice, but if it is a tank, light or pump issue it will be covered under warranty for the specified period by the tank producer.
 You can contact our tank supplier http://usa.hagen.com/contactus.
 Details of the warranty are here.

 My fish have arrived and look dead, what do I do?

 Please acclimate the fish in your prepared tank even if they look lifeless.
 Many times, specimens that look dead will frequently recover within minutes when acclimated.

 If after acclimation you are certain they are dead then we apologise in advance.
 We do everything in our power to deliver you healthy, live fish.
 Please follow the procedures found on our warranty and returns page.
 Please note you must acclimate the fish in your prepared tank the day they arrive.